 - Basic Linux user access (non-root or root)

-utility installed (if not, see below)
+ziputility installed (if not, see below)

-๐ง Step 1: Install zip
+๐ง Step 1: Install zip (if not already installed)

-To install the zip
+To install the zip and unzip utilities on Ubuntu/Debian, run:

 sudo apt update